Promhills Cabins

 - Our gardens consist of a variety of local vegetation to encourage native birdlife

-- We grow a lot of our own produce (meat and fruit), if you are here in the right season you can pick and enjoy our apples, pears, nectarines, avocados
+- We grow a lot of our own produce (meat and fruit), if you are here in the right season you can pick and enjoy our apples, pears, nectarines

 - We have a glass, tin, paper, plastic recycling program in use